kgvinod/qwizkool-docs/DockerServerSetup.md

 Save the file
 root@c359511b8e09:/# sudo service apache2 restart
 ```
+## Verify that the web-server is working
-## From the host system, launch the browser and go to http://localhost:8080/
+From the host system, launch the browser and go to http://localhost:8080/
 You should see the qwizkool home page.
 Enable the developer pane on the browser and watch the Network tab.
 Click on "Explore" button in qwizkool home page.
 If you do not see eny errors, then the server setup is complete.

+## Save the docker container

-## Changes done to the Docker container are not persistent.
+Changes done to the Docker container are not persistent.
 These changes need to be committed so that you get the fully configured
 container next time you launch docker.
 The procedure is as follows:

 From another host shell: